Zimbabwean election under scrutiny for irregularities – DW – 08/28/2023

 Regional body unimpressed

-United Nations Secretary General Antonio Guterres expressed concern over reports of voter intimidation.
-Criticism from the Southern African Development Community (SADC) was stronger.
-The regional organization said that it was worried about the ban of opposition rallies, issues with voter registration rolls, biased state media coverage and voter intimidation.
-This kind of severe criticism by SADC was absent in past elections, which were just as problematic.
-But the the regional bloc is unlikely to be able to force Mnangagwa into any compromise.
+United Nations Secretary-General Antonio Guterres expressed concern over reports of voter intimidation.
+Criticism from the Southern African Development Community (SADC) was more substantial.

+The regional organization said it was worried about the ban on opposition rallies, access issues with voter registration rolls, biased state media coverage and voter intimidation.
+This kind of severe criticism by SADC was absent in past elections, which were just as problematic, but the regional bloc will unlikely be able to force Mnangagwa into any compromise.

-"Sadly, it's probably overly optimistic to expect the region to really intervene in a serious, systematic way.
-Both Cyril Ramaphosa in South Africa and Hakainde Hichilema in Zambia have major domestic crises of their own,” Cheeseman told DW.
+"Sadly, it's probably overly optimistic to expect the region to intervene in a serious, systematic way.
+Both [President] Cyril Ramaphosa in South Africa and [President] Hakainde Hichilema in Zambia have major domestic crises of their own," Cheeseman told DW.

 The failed bet on youth

+At 45, opposition leader Nelson Chamisa is almost four decades younger than Mnangagwa.
+According to the Zimbabwe Election Commission, voter turnout was around 69%, suggesting that many younger Zimbabweans stayed away from the polls.

 Zimbabwe's security forces have a history of cracking down on protesters around election time.
-This happened, most notably, in 2018, when soldiers killed six people after opening fire on demonstrators and bystanders, and in 2008, which saw dozens of deaths and abductions.
+This happened in 2018, when soldiers killed six people after opening fire on demonstrators and bystanders, and in 2008, which saw dozens of deaths and abductions.

 "The sad reality is that the situation is so repressive that if the opposition called for mass protest, it would probably lead to a loss of life.
 That places the opposition in a really difficult position," said Cheeseman, adding that it was also "unfeasible" to get justice out of Zimbabwe's "increasingly politicized courts."